 This is the process that will allow you to have a better campaign.
 However, many people bypass this essential step mainly because keyword research takes a lot of time.
 What your audience is looking for and what you are trying to rank for are two different questions.
 You need to focus more on what your audience is searching for.
 Then, doing the keyboard data analysis and honing on these insights will allow you to have a successful keyword analysis campaign.

 Let us try to explain this with the help of an example.
 Franki and Jo is a US-based vegan products company, and they have recently heard about SEO keywords and have now understood their importance.
 They are serious about their website ranking on different search engines and want to be sure that they are able to rank well.
 To help yourself, you will first have to understand what your customers are looking for and want.

 Here are some questions that you should ask yourselves:

-What words do they use, what kind of questions do they ask, do they use laptops or mobile phones to look for your products and company?
+- What words do they use, what kind of questions do they ask, and do they use laptops or mobile phones to look for your products and company?

 Now let us explain the entire process of how to research keywords.

 As a company, you might already have some keywords in mind, that you think will help you rank better on search engine result pages.
 The keywords will be related to the services and products that you sell on your website.
 These are seed keywords.
 You can get in touch with a website marketing company that will use a robust tool to look for these seed keyboards and determine how much they are ranking.

 You can also think about some topics which you think will fall under generic buckets.
 Once your brainstorm, you will come across some 7 to 10-topic buckets that you feel are essential for your business.
 Now you can use the same topics to come up with some particular keywords that will enhance your ranking on SERPs.

 If you do regular blogging on your website, then you already have some topics in mind.
 You will also know which topics make the most sales conversations.
 Now become a buyer and think about the topics they will search regarding your products and services.